Ayesh/WordPress-oEmbed-Plus/readme.txt

 = WordPress already supports this feature in core =

-Yes, but only in versions prior to 5.5.1, and it uses a legacy API that will stops on October 24, 2020.
+Yes, but only in versions prior to 5.5.1, and it used a legacy API that stopped working after October 24, 2020.
 See [#50861](https://core.trac.wordpress.org/ticket/50861) for more information.

-= This version requires PHP 7.3 =
+= This version requires PHP 7.1 =

-Yes, and that is intentional.
-You really should be using a modern PHP version.
+Yes, this plugin requires PHP 7.1 or later.
+That is by design.

 = Can you add support for service X? =